 IFRS 5 — Non-current Assets Held for Sale and Discontinued Operations

 IFRS 5 Non-current Assets Held for Sale and Discontinued Operations outlines how to account for non-current assets held for sale (or for distribution to owners).
-In general terms, assets (or disposal groups) held for sale are not depreciated, are measured at the lower of carrying amount and fair value less costs to sell, and are presented separately in the balance sheet.
+In general terms, assets (or disposal groups) held for sale are not depreciated, are measured at the lower of carrying amount and fair value less costs to sell, and are presented separately in the statement of financial position.
 Specific disclosures are also required for discontinued operations and disposals of non-current assets.

 IFRS 5 was issued in March 2004 and applies to annual periods beginning on or after 1 January 2005.